ibm-cloud-docs/sap/sap-terraform-automate-s4hana-ansible.md

 	terraform plan
     ```

-	You must enter a HANA main password and the SAP main password.
+	You must enter an SAP HANA main password and the SAP main password.

-    The HANA main password must consist of at least one digit (0-9), one lowercase letter (a-z), and one uppercase letter (A-Z).
+    The SAP HANA main password must consist of at least one digit (0-9), one lowercase letter (a-z), and one uppercase letter (A-Z).
 It can contain only the following characters: a-z, A-Z, 0-9, !, @, #, $, _.
 It must not start with a digit or an underscore ( _ ).

     The SAP main password must be 10 - 14 characters long and contain at least one digit (0-9).
 It can contain only the following characters: a-z, A-Z, 0-9, @, #, $, _.
 This password cannot contain `!` and must not start with a digit or an underscore ( _ ).